Hepatitis B factsheet

 Hepatitis B (HBV) is a virus that can cause inflammation and damage to the liver.

-HBV is spread by direct contact with body fluids like blood that carry the virus.
+HBV spreads through direct contact with body fluids, like blood, that carry the virus.

 Children and teenagers can get HBV through:

-• birth, when the mother has an active HBV infection
+• birth, if their mother has an active HBV infection

 • sharing needles